PrivoraCore/Privora/doc/build-macos.md

    ./configure --prefix=`pwd`/depends/`depends/config.guess` --enable-debug
    ```
 3. In Qt Creator do "New Project" -> Import Project -> Import Existing Project
-4. Enter "bitcoin-qt" as project name, enter `src/qt` as location
+4. Enter "privora-qt" as project name, enter `src/qt` as location
 5. Leave the file selection as it is
 6. Confirm the "summary page"
 7. In the "Projects" tab select "Manage Kits..."